gm-gwu/machine-learning/README.md

 # machine-learning
-machine-learning notebooks demonstrating regression and classification problems
+machine-learning notebooks demonstrating regression and classification problems.
+The datasets and problems are from two of the recent Microsoft Capstone projects that I successfully completed.